 Some days 3 drops might be sufficient.
 When it comes to face oils, less is more.

 3. Applying it last

 Not the best way.
 The most important products you apply on your face need to touch your skin first.
 If you layer oil last, meaning on top of sunscreens or other products, you will not benefit from the effects of the oil penetrating the skin.

 Instead, oil should be the first item (sometimes it might even be the only item!) applied to the face and neck after cleansing and toning.
 The only exception would be in a multistep product.
 In that case, always adhere to the guidelines of your product in the order for application.

 4. Rub it in for as long as you want!

-Oil should be stored in a dark glass jar in a cool, dark spot to prolong its efficacy and potency.
-Just place a few drops of your custom face oil into the palm of your hand and pat into your cleansed face and neck each evening before bed.
+The combined oil should be stored in a dark glass jar in a cool, dark spot to prolong its efficacy and potency.
+Just place a few drops of your custom face oil into the palm of your hand, warm hands together, and then pat onto your cleansed face and neck each evening before bed.
 If possible, customize a few different oils to have on hand to rotate seasonally or for different areas of your face.